Tom Simmons (comedian)

-Tom Simmons (born February 27) is an American stand-up comedian and nationally touring, comedy-club headliner.
+Tom Simmons (born February 27) is an American stand-up comedian.
+He was the winner of the San Francisco Comedy Competition in 2009.

-Notable works
+Career

 In 2009, Simmons won the San Francisco International Comedy Competition.

 He has appeared in BET's ComicView, Showtime's White Boyz in the Hood, and Comedy Central's Live at Gotham.
 He publishes several podcasts: "Bully the Bullies!" and "The End Is Not Near".
 He is also a guest on other podcasts like "Filter Free Amerika."

 Simmons has also released several comedy albums.
-His CDs include (ONE), Next (ONE), Live at McCurdy's, and Stages.
+His CDs include (ONE), Next (ONE),Live at McCurdy's, and Stages.
 His most recent release on Rooftop Comedy Productions is Keep Up (2010).
 He has also released a comedy DVD titled Standup Underground.

 Personal life

-Simmons and his wife Serena live in Greensboro, North Carolina, with their son Owen.
+Simmons and his wife Serena live in Greensboro, North Carolina.
+They have a son Owen born in 2004.